-- Data was cited in policy reports and documents (e.g., national plans) (1) - Data was used to justify an existing program or policy (2) - Data was used to weigh the costs and benefits of various policy options (3) - Data was used to evaluate or monitor progress (4) - Data was used to make or advocate for a decision to implement a certain policy or program (5) - Data was used to change or repeal a program or policy (6) - Data was used to inform the design of a new program or policy (17) - Other (please specify) (14) - ©Prefer not to say (13)
+- Data was cited in policy reports and documents (e.g., national plans) (1) - Data was used to justify an existing program or policy (2) - Data was used to weigh the costs and benefits of various policy options (3) - Data was used to evaluate or monitor progress (4) - Data was used to make or advocate for a decision to implement a certain policy or program (5) - Data was used to change or repeal a program or policy (6) - Data was used to inform the design of a new program or policy (17) - "Data did not play a role in this policy initiative (7) - Other (please specify) (14) - [®]Prefer not to say (13)

 Q33 In which of the following situations would you or your colleagues be most likely to use data?

 (Please select up to three options.)